CookKelly001/App-ForestJigsaw/README.md

 Technical support -- "Forest Jigsaw"

-We will provide technical support for this app（Link The Number）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: DonkenFJ01@gmail.com
+We will provide technical support for this app（Forest Jigsaw）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: DonkenFJ01@gmail.com